Asset Retirements Integrator

 Please also be familiar with the current Integrator Asset Retirements Limitations.
 These will be resolved over time as Oracle improves the underlying web services and we add additional functionality to this product.

-The following sections are currently available in the Asset Adjustments Integrator:
+The following sections are currently available in the Asset Retirements Integrator:

 Input Method